johannesgrossmusik/pytextclock/README.md

 # pytextclock
-A clock that to signals every five minutes a text of the actual time.
+A Python project that implements a clock which signals every five minutes a text of the actual time.